Qualifications and Screening

 Significance of Certification by the ABO

-While most refractive and cataract surgeons in the United States will meet this standard, not all do, and we strongly encourage you to see if any LASIK, refractive, or cataract surgeon you are considering is certified by the ABO.
-If the surgeon is not certified, you should look very carefully at their experience and other professional qualifications.
+While most refractive and cataract surgeons in the United States will meet this standard, not all do.
+We strongly encourage you to see if any LASIK, refractive, or cataract surgeon you are considering is certified by the ABO.
+If the surgeon is not ABO-certified, you should look very carefully at their experience and other professional qualifications.

-All of the LASIK, refractive and cataract surgeons listed at the Trusted LASIK Surgeons™ website are certified by the American Board of Ophthalmology.
+All of the LASIK, refractive, and cataract surgeons listed at the Trusted LASIK Surgeons® website are certified by the American Board of Ophthalmology.

-2. Membership in the American Academy of Ophthalmology (AAO) and at Least One Other Major Refractive Organization
+2. Membership in the American Academy of Ophthalmology (AAO) and Over One Other Major Refractive Organization

 Significance of Membership in Professional Societies.

-Nearly all of the surgeons featured on our website are members of the American Academy of Ophthalmology and either the American Society of Cataract and Refractive Surgeons, or the International Society of Refractive Surgeons (and often all three groups) as well as other national, international, and local organizations related to ophthalmology and medicine.
+Nearly all of the surgeons featured on our website are members of the American Academy of Ophthalmology (AAO) and either the American Society of Cataract and Refractive Surgeons (ASCRS), or the International Society of Refractive Surgeons (ISRS) (and often all three groups), as well as other national, international, and local organizations related to ophthalmology and medicine.

 This qualification includes the following: